OpenAI Forward Deployed Engineers: AI Practice Sprint for SMEs

 Before: Leadership knows AI matters, but not where to begin.

-After: There is a prioritized AI roadmap with three concrete use cases, effort, risk, and first prototype.
+After: There is a prioritized AI roadmap with three concrete use cases, effort, risk, and a tested decision basis.

 Work areas: where the sprint starts